pithnoo/Better-Platformer/README.md

-# Better-Platformer
+# Soul
-Project containing better platforming physics
+Project focused on learning more of screen shake, player movement and inheritance